kmaasrud/vmc-fys4411/README.md

-**!!NOTE!!**: This project is not done yet!
-We're working as hard as we can to finish it ASAP, but we need a bit more time...

 <h1 align="center">VMC for bosonic systems</h1>

 <p align="center"> by <a href="https://github.com/annasro">Anna Stray Rongve</a>, <a href="https://github.com/kmaasrud">Knut Magnus Aasrud</a> and <a href="https://github.com/amundmr">Amund Midtgard Raniseth</a></p>